Check Skin Aqua Cosmetic Batch Code

 Before you rely on the decoded date

-• Skin Aqua codes are usually compact Japanese sunscreen lot codes on bottles, tubes, and refill packaging; start with bottle base, tube crimp, package back.
+• Common visible clues for Skin Aqua include compact Japanese sunscreen lot codes on bottles, tubes, and refill packaging; start with bottle base, tube crimp, package back.

 • Sunscreen should be judged more strictly than ordinary skincare because protection is the core use case.